Hanover Hound: Temperament

 Like any working dog, the Hanover Hound fares best living in an area where he can exercise and would not be ideal for city living.
-They are calm and loyal, but described as persistent and single-minded when tracking.
+Similar to other working dogs, the Hanoverian hound is described as having a calm and assured temperament and a persistent and single-minded nature when tracking.
+Hanover hounds tend to keep to themselves around strangers; on the other hand, they are kind and friendly towards other dogs.